agbarnett/ethics_statisticians/README.md

 # Do ethics committees include statisticians?
 A census of Australian health and medical committees

-R code to run the national census of human research ethics committees in Australia to ascertain if they have access to a qualified statistician.
+R code to run a national census of human research ethics committees in Australia to ascertain if they have access to a qualified statistician.

+The files are in order

+- 0_ reads the sampling frame

+- 1_ prepares the letters to HRECs

+- 2_ reads the online survey data from *Qualtrics*

+- 3_ removes any personal information from the data

+- 4_ creates the reports and figures

 ### R version